MaterializeInc/materialize/doc/user/content/get-started.md

     SELECT * FROM item_purchases WHERE item_id = 768;
     ```

     Regardless of how complex the underlying view definition is, querying an **indexed** view is computationally free because the results are pre-computed and available in memory.
-Using indexes can help decrease query time, as well as optimize other operations that depend on the view (e.g. joins).
+Using indexes can help decrease query time, as well as optimize other operations that depend on the view (like joins).

 ### Enrich data with joins

-Materialize efficiently supports [all types of SQL joins](/sql/join/#examples) under all the conditions you would expect from a relational database, including strong consistency guarantees.
+Materialize efficiently supports [all types of SQL joins](/sql/join/#examples) under all the conditions you would expect from a relational database, including maintaining strong [consistency guarantees](/overview/isolation-level/).

 Now that we are keeping track of purchases in the `item_purchases` indexed view, let's enrich this view with the reference item information streaming in from the `items` source.

 1. Create a [materialized view](/overview/key-concepts/#materialized-views) `item_summary` that joins `item_purchases` and `items` based on the item identifier:

     ```sql
-      CREATE MATERIALIZED VIEW qck.item_summary AS
+      CREATE MATERIALIZED VIEW item_summary AS
       SELECT
           ip.item_id AS item_id,
           i.name AS item_name,